torchbox/torchbox.com/docs/upgrading.md

 ## Custom wagtail admin templates

-**Last checked** Wagtail 6.4 upgrade
+**Last checked** Wagtail 7.0 upgrade

-Wagtail core is expected to see an update to prevent the preview panel from scroll at every content update.
-To prevent this from happening until then, fix has been applied to the `tbx/project_styleguide/templates/patterns/base.html` template.

-Further information is available in a MR for Wagtail Kit: https://git.torchbox.com/internal/wagtail-kit/-/merge_requests/973
+Add references to any custom templates that override the Wagtail admin templates.
+These should be checked to ensure they still work as expected after the upgrade.